(309) 555-0100

 Should radon levels be tested after replacing a fan?

 Yes.
-Follow-up testing helps confirm the system is actually performing after fan replacement or other service work — a running fan doesn't automatically mean levels dropped.
+Testing after fan replacement helps confirm the system is actually performing — a running fan doesn't automatically mean levels dropped.

 What should I include in a fan replacement request?